-But if you hit someone from behind are you always at fault?
-You may be happy to know that this isn’t always the case.
+But if you hit someone from behind, are you always at fault?
+You may be relieved to know that this isn’t always the case.
 Police officers have seen it all, so they’re aware of potential mitigating circumstances.
-Even if you get some of the blame for a rear end car accident, the other driver(s) may get some, too.
+Even if you may be partly at fault for a rear end car accident, the other driver(s) may be at fault as well.

-Let’s look closer at rear-end collisions, and how the blame can play out.
+Let’s look closer at rear-end collisions, and how fault can play out.

 You May Not Be at Fault in a Rear End Car Accident

 We’re sure you can think of situations in which you might rear-end someone because of their own actions, aside from the “swoop and squat.”
 For example, what if the other driver fails to turn on their lights in adverse driving conditions, like a hard rain or fog?
 You might never even see them until it’s too late, especially if they stop suddenly.
 Similarly, they may have allowed their lights to fail without replacing them.

 The above situations, if you can prove them — for example, with a dash-cam, or by demonstrating their taillights don’t function — should result in tickets for them, not you.
 Other unsafe behavior that could cause you to rear-end someone can include them:

 - Cutting you off and then having to stop suddenly.